ibm-cloud-docs/citrix-netscaler-vpx/ipsec-vraconfig.md

 # Configuring the Virtual Router Appliance
 {: #configuring-vra}

-Now, that your {{site.data.keyword.vpx_full}} is configured, you need to configure the IBM Virtual Router Appliance (VRA) {: shortdesc}
+Now, that your {{site.data.keyword.vpx_full}} is configured, you need to configure the IBM Virtual Router Appliance (VRA).
+{: shortdesc}

 To do so, use the following syntax: